dr-guangtou/taotie/programing/python_basic.md

 ## Dig Deeper

 * [All Algorithms implemented in Python](https://github.com/TheAlgorithms/Python)
+    - These implementations are for learning purposes.
+They may be less efficient than the implementations in the Python standard library.

 * Python Standard Library is a very good place to start learning Python:
     - There are a lot of useful tools in the standard library.